Hope you all are doing good !!!

 Azure VNet can integrate On-Premises Networks through private network connections between the on-premises network and the Azure Cloud Environment.

-Site-to-Site VPN gateway is used when we want to connect two networks and keep the communication up all the time.
+Site-to-Site VPN Connection is used when we want to connect two networks and keep the communication up all the time.

 In Azure, the Virtual Network Gateway is the platform providing both functionalities.

 Connecting a virtual network (VNet) to another virtual network (VNet) works same way as connecting a virtual network with On-premise network (VNet-to-Site) .
 It allow us to establish network typologies that combine cross-promises connectivity with inter-virtual network connectivity

 VNet peering enables us to seamlessly connect Azure virtual networks.
 Once peering is done, the virtual networks appear as one, for connectivity purposes.
 It means, we can connect with virtual machine in different VNet as it is in same VNet.
 Azure supports:

 - VNet peering – connecting VNets within the same Azure region

 - Global VNet peering – connecting VNets across Azure regions

 ExpressRoute is an Azure service that allow us to establish private connections to Microsoft cloud services, such as Microsoft Azure, Office 365, and Dynamics 365.
 ExpressRoute is a dedicated connection between on-premises and Azure, so the here the content is not encrypted.

 Azure Load Balancer helps to scale our application and create high availability.
 It also improve network performance of our applications, by balancing or distributing incoming traffics among healthy instances.
 As of now Azure Load Balancer supports two types, that is Basic and extended.